Mic92/pry.py/README.md

   - `removepry`: Remove current breakpoint from file
   - `showsource`: show python source of object
   - `editfile`: open editor at current breakpoint
+  - `ls`: show properties/methods/local variables, can be also called on objects

 ## USAGE